- Accessibility for Ontarians with Disabilities Act (AODA)

 Sport training and fitness centre specializing in programs for children and adults with special needs.

-A non-profit organization providing residential day programs and respite services in multiple locations throughout Toronto and York Region to adults and youth with a developmental disability.
-Mens Sana offers residential, day programming, family support and resource navigation to individuals with Mental Health needs and their family/support network.
+A non-profit organization providing supportive living day programs and respite services in multiple locations throughout Toronto and York Region to adults and youth with a developmental disability.
+Mens Sana offers supportive living, day programming, family support and resource navigation to individuals with Mental Health needs and their family/support network.

 Offers a year round accessible agricultural (farming) environmental and nature interpretation centre available for everybody, especially designed for people of all ages with disabilities.